IBM/unitxt/docs/docs/types_and_serializers.rst

         task=dialog_summarization_task,
     )

-We can load the data with the serializer by using:
+We can load the data with the serializer using:

 .. code-block:: python